The Pricing Gap

 - Quality – Sandy looks out for her clients all year long.
 Her perceived value has grown along with her solid reputation.
-It’s now time for her pricing to reflect her value.
+As a result, her new prices reflect her value.

 Evaluation of Value Based Pricing

 Value based pricing isn’t something she’ll calculate once and forget.
-Her rates evolves with time and need constant re-evaluation.
+Her rates evolve with time and need constant re-evaluation.